ZRaup/Zachary-Raup/MySQL_port.md

 #### Actionable Insights:

-Based on the SQL query results analyzing the average duration and standard deviation of exam completion times for different breed types within the Dognition dataset, several key insights emerge that can inform user engagement and test optimization strategies:
+The SQL query results, which analyze the average duration and standard deviation of exam completion times for different breed types within the Dognition dataset, reveal several important findings that can inform user engagement and test optimization strategies.

 ###### Longest Test Completion Time: